marigold-dev/training-dapp-4/README.md

 ## Alternative : Composability

-Managing a monolithic smartcontract like a microservice can reduce the problem, on the other side it increase complexity and application lifecycle on OPS side
+Managing a monolithic smartcontract like a microservice can reduce the problem, on the other side it increases complexity and application lifecycle on OPS side

+That's your tradeoff  :trollface: :children_crossing:

 # :palm_tree: Conclusion :sun_with_face: